 As restaurants started reopening with safety-first infrastructure, we realized that a simple QR Code generator is not enough.
-Restaurants have crafted requirements and Beaconstac's QR Code menu generator should live up to it.
-With a custom-made solution we've made sure that it's extremely easy for restaurant owners to create a contactless menu in less than 5mins, and design an experience for diners that memorable.
+Restaurants have crafted requirements and Beaconstac's QR Code menu generator should live up to them.
+With a custom-made solution we've made sure that it's extremely easy for restaurant owners to create a contactless menu in less than 5 minutes, and design an experience for diners that is memorable.

 Restaurants and hotels, big and small, like Hilton, Marriott, and Hyatt, are using a powerful QR Code menu generator like Beaconstac, for its ease of use and versatility in functionality.
 Get started! 👇

-How are leading hotels and restaurants using QR Code menu?
+How are leading hotels and restaurants using QR Code menus?

 Mariott restaurants combat the COVID-19 virus with QR Code food menus